hbctraining/Training-modules/Tips_and_Tricks_on_O2/lessons/job_managment.md

 sys	0m0.007s
 ```

-**real** is most likely the time you are interested in since it displays the time it takes to run a given command. **user** and **sys** represent CPU time used for various aspects of the computing and can be impacted by multithreading.
+**`real`** is most likely the time you are interested in since it displays the time it takes to run a given command. **`user`** and **`sys`** represent CPU time used for various aspects of the computing and can be impacted by multithreading.

-### bg
+### Running jobs in the background with `&` or `bg`

 Sometimes you may start a command that will take a few minutes and you want to have your command prompt back to do other tasks while you wait for the initial command to finish.
-To do this, you will need to do two things:
+There are two ways to do this.
+One way is to add the `&` argument to the end of your command when you first type it.
+Another way, which is useful if you've started your job already but forgot to include the `&` argument, is to use `bg`.
+To use `bg`, you will need to do two things:

 1) Pause the command with <kbd>Ctrl</kbd> + <kbd>Z</kbd>.
 2) Send the command to the ***b***ack***g***round with the command `bg`.
 When you do this the command will continue from where it was paused.
 3) If you want to bring the task back to the ***f***ore***g***round, you can use the command `fg`.

-In order to test this, we will briefly re-introduce the `sleep` command. `sleep` just has the command line do nothing for a period of time denoted in seconds by the integer following the `sleep` command.
+In order to test these methods, we will briefly re-introduce the `sleep` command. `sleep` just has the command line do nothing for a period of time denoted in seconds by the integer following the `sleep` command.
 This is sometimes useful if you want a brief pause within a loop, such as between submitting a bunch of jobs to the cluster.
 The syntax is:

 ```bash
 # DO NOT RUN